A woman reviews the literature reviews from the ICF Academic research at home

 The study found that while both groups are focused on client-related tasks, internal coaches spend a significant amount of time seeking support from their superiors and ensuring the program is aligned with organizational goals and strategy.
 For external coaches, the client remains more of a focus in all of the tasks they do.

 The future is here.
-Artificial Intelligence (AI) coaching has been constructed and are now in early deployment phases.
+Artificial intelligence (AI) coaching has been constructed and is now in the early deployment phases.
 It is likely that AI coaching will be used in conjunction with, as an adjunct to human-to-human coaching.
-This blended approach can provide the best of both worlds where coaches can offload low value coaching activities such as brief questions, assessment, and journaling—and keep the high value work of complex, transformational coaching in the human-to-human domain.
+This blended approach can provide the best of both worlds where coaches can offload low value coaching activities such as brief questions, assessment, and journaling — and keep the high value work of complex, transformational coaching in the human-to-human domain.